Marco3072003/back-end-final-project/README.md

 **FERNANDO MARCO GG3FSGP0329 FULLSTACK ENGINEERING Generasi GIGIH 3.0 Mid Term assignment Video API**
 ----

-This is my project to fullfill Mid Term assignment from Generasi GIGIH 3.0
+This is my project to fullfill Mid Term assignment from Generasi GIGIH 3.0.
+I am using mongoDB as database and NodeJs, expressJs as backend.
+Make sure your PC has mongoDB installed and can run it.

 **DATABASE STRUCTURE**